louisedelaigue/NA-SP-HIGH-RES-PH/README.md

 <sup>1</sup>Department of Ocean Systems (OCS), NIOZ Royal Netherlands Institute for Sea Research, PO Box 59, 1790 AB Den Burg (Texel), the Netherlands
 <sup>2</sup>Sorbonne Université, CNRS, Laboratoire d'Océanographie de Villefranche, LOV, 06230 Villefranche-sur-Mer, France
 <sup>3</sup>Department of Earth Sciences, Utrecht University, Utrecht, the Netherlands
-<sup>4</>GEOMAR Helmholtz Centre for Ocean Research, Kiel, Germany
+<sup>4</sup>GEOMAR Helmholtz Centre for Ocean Research, Kiel, Germany
 <sup>5</sup>Department of Earth Sciences, Memorial University of Newfoundland, St. John's, NL, A1B 3X5, Canada
 <sup>6</sup>Department of Earth and Environmental Sciences, University of Ottawa, Ottawa, ON, K1N 6N5, Canada

 *Corresponding author: Louise Delaigue ([louise.delaigue@nioz.nl](mailto:louise.delaigue@nimev-mer.fr))*

 ## Analysis
-To process the data and plot figures as described in the paper, please run the Jupyter notebook named `high-res-pH-paper-code.ipynb`.
+To process the data and plot figures as described in the paper, please run the Jupyter notebook named `Code-for-analysis.ipynb`.

-Please note that some files are not available due to their large file size:
+Please note that some files are not available due to their large size.
+Interested readers are encouraged to contact the corresponding author for access.
-* File 1 can be accessed [here](URL_for_file_1).
-SMB FOR BOTH CRUISES AND CAN BE REQUESTED VIA EMAIL OR ACCESSED ON THE GERMAN WEBSITE
-* File 2 can be accessed [here](URL_for_file_2).
-CMEMS DATA NEEDS TO BE DOWNLOADED AND CAN BE DONE SO IN THE SCRIPT

-Please note that the data used here is post-cruise processing, but each cruise's processing can be found in two alternative repositories here and here, with links to download the raw data.
+Please note that the data used here is post-cruise processing, but each cruise's processing can be found in two alternative repositories in Louise Delaigue's profile, with links to download the raw data.

 ## License
 This repository is licensed under the GNU General Public License v3.0 (GPL-3.0), ensuring that the software remains free and open, with the source code available for transparency and modification.